Code of Appearance

 All students must adhere to these minimal guidelines for acceptable apparel and appearance.
 A school may implement a school uniform requirement through the shared decision-making process, with input from the School Advisory Council.
 In order to maximize instructional time, students will be given an opportunity to immediately correct dress code violations.

-- Personal attire may be in the style of the day, but clothing that is immodest, revealing, or distracting in character is unacceptable.
-Clothing, piercings and accessories shall not be worn if they display profanity, violence, discriminatory messages, sexually suggestive phrases, advertisements, phrases or symbols of alcohol, tobacco or drugs or create a safety issue within the learning environment.
+- Personal attire shall not be worn to school if it creates a safety issue within the learning environment.
+Personal attire may be in the style of the day, but clothing that is immodest, revealing, or distracting in character is unacceptable.
+Clothing, piercings and accessories shall not be worn if they display profanity, violence, discriminatory messages, sexually suggestive phrases, advertisements, phrases or symbols of alcohol, tobacco or drugs.

 - In accordance with statutory requirements, and as more particularly specified in the standards for boys and girls below, students are prohibited from wearing clothing that exposes underwear or that exposes body parts in an indecent or vulgar manner.